pragya1300/MACHINE-LEARNING-USING-PYTHON-/README.md

 lin_reg_2.predict(poly_reg.fit_transform([[6.5]]))

 //and now we got the predicted salary from polynomial regression which is super close to the the real dataset salary.

+# SVR support_vector_regression

+invented by vladmir vapnik
+learn about support vector machine and support vector regression

+we will plot a graph of having the simple linear regression and plot accordingly ordinary least squares sum(y-y1)->min now having another graph with same dots having regression line in between and having a tube with width ephsiln on both side think it is it of as error line and the area falls between wll hving a buffer of error and we dont care about error for these co ordinates but the coordinates that fall outside the ephsiln insensitive tubes , these and we care about these buffers so the co ordinates or ponts which are below the tube denoted as c*  and the points above the tube denoted as c these variable are slack variables and we care about them as they have error so we use formula:

+and all the points are the 2d vectors the outside ones are supporting vectors.